If you’re planning a trip and want to carry a gun, here’s what you need to know about packing state to state.

 Another thing to watch for in a state you may be visiting are signs telling you that no firearms are allowed on the premises.
 In most states, this is a given in such places as federal government buildings, including ranger stations and visitor centers, any courthouse or school building, police stations, jails, hospitals, mental institutions, sports stadiums and private business establishments that are well-posted, including hotels.
 In some states, such signs have the force of law, while in others they do not.

-It is also incumbent to check out state laws about carrying in certain establishments, especially restaurants where alcohol is served.
+When traveling with firearms it is also incumbent to check out state laws about carrying in certain establishments, especially restaurants where alcohol is served.
 Each state’s laws about this are slightly different, and you definitely need to be on top of this one because road trips almost always involve at least one or two stops to eat.
 One rule to always follow: Don’t drink alcohol if you are armed.
 This is not debatable, especially if you are in another state where the law just might be different than back home.

 Gun Digest Book of Concealed Carry, 2nd Edition